Editor & Researcher · @lushcompare on X

-This is not a blog.
-No opinions disguised as facts, no affiliate-first rankings, no paid placements.
-HimCompare is a structured comparison of the four current Lovense male masturbators — Max 2, Calor, Gush 2, and Solace Pro — built for people who want to compare specs side by side before spending $99–$199.
+HimCompare is a structured, independent comparison of the four current Lovense male masturbators — Max 2, Calor, Gush 2, and Solace Pro — built for people who want to decide before spending $99–$199.
+I separate verified facts from my own judgment and clearly label which is which: there are recommendations and verdicts here, but no affiliate-first rankings, no paid placements, and no opinions dressed up as specs.

 Every data point has a source: the official Lovense product page, a published independent review, or community measurements discussed across multiple threads.
 Where sources disagree, I flag the discrepancy and explain which I weighted and why.